Skip to contents

 time_window = time_window,

-As you can see, the isochrone() functions works very similarly to the travel_time_matrix() function, but instead of returning a table with travel time estimates, it returns a POLYGON "sf" "data.frame" for each isochrone of each origin.
+As you can see, the isochrone() functions works very similarly to the travel_time_matrix() function.
+However, instead of returning a table with travel time estimates, it returns a POLYGON "sf" "data.frame" for each isochrone of each origin when you set polygon_output = TRUE.

 head(iso1)